 What is Group Therapy?

 Human beings are social beings: we grow up in family groups, live and work in groups.
-When these groups fail us, we can get into difficulty.
+Therefore, when these groups fail us, we can get into difficulty.
 As a result, group work has been found to be a dynamic and effective form of therapy that enables us to make changes in our lives within a supportive context.

 Group therapy is particularly helpful for people whose difficulties are rooted in past or present relationships, or shared events, inside or outside the family.
 Through working together, with the therapist, it offers group members an opportunity to understand themselves and to experience new ways of relating and of being in the world.